zhangjinde/sendfiled/doc/mainpage.md

   connected to the client.

-* [Send Open File:] [Send Open File] the server sends a previously-opened file to an arbitrary, client-provided file descriptor.
-This allows the client and server to synchronise on the point between the opening of the file (i.e., the provision of file metadata to the client) and the commencement of the transfer.
+* [Send Open File:] [Send Open File] the server sends a previously-opened file to a client-provided file descriptor.
+This operation allows the client and server to synchronise at the point between the opening of the file and the commencement of the transfer (useful for sending headers containing file metadata).

 # Supported platforms